peterszatmary/jmh-benchmark-demo/README.md

 Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 7.839 sec
 ```

+# How it works

+Tests fail if the average time is bigger than set 100 milliseconds.
+You can check
+and assert of course more atributes from results.

 ## Conclusion

-Dont use this demo if your benchamarks are really "micro".
+Dont use this demo if your benchmarks are really "micro".
 If not it is nice solution to have.

 For some is maybe not good choice to have benchmarks in test maven lifecycle.
 If you wish take benchmarking from maven test phase you can create maven profile and and run